How To Evaluate Machine Translation Quality

 First, human translators would evaluate the fluency in the translation.
 It has to be smooth with good clarity in the target language.
 For this purpose, it is important to hire native speakers with good translation backgrounds and fluency in your target language.
 One important thing to consider is that your translator doesn’t have to access the source text, so there is no need to match the source text with the translations.

 In the end, the tone and style of your translations are evaluated.
-For this, you must provide your professionals the style guides and translation glossaries.
-This would allow your translator to ensure that the tone and style of your translation are matched with the brand voice.
+For this, you must provide your professional linguistics with style guides and translation glossaries.
+It will help to ensure that the tone and style of your translation match the brand voice.

 Automated evaluation is done by specialized systems that are designed to detect errors (contextual, and linguistic) and other issues in your translation documents.
 Quality assurance software uses advanced AI technology and powerful algorithms to detect potential translation errors and calculate your translation quality score accordingly.
 It considers different factors to test the quality of translation, such as word count, sentence, and contextual errors.